What are the treatment options for a brain aneurysm?

 - drink only a little alcohol, or none at all.

-These recommendations apply to anyone who has an aneurysm – regardless of whether the risk of complications like bleeding in the brain is high or low.
+These recommendations apply to anyone who has an aneurysm – regardless of their risk of complications like bleeding in the brain.